-If the first method does not work, you may need to update all your device drivers in case any of them is outdated, faulty, or missing.
+If the methods above does not work, you may need to update all your device drivers in case any of them is outdated, faulty, or missing.
 Make sure you verify that your drivers are working well and to do this you will have to update them either manually or automatically.

 To update drivers use our Device Manager but if this fails, log on to the manufacturer website of your device for user Support.
 Search for compatible drivers on their site although this may take some time you will certainly find the correct driver for your system.
 When you find it, download it on your system by clicking the download link provided.
 Once the drivers have been downloaded, Microsoft will install them on your device.

 If you lack the skills or the patience to do the update manually you can complete the process automatically using a 3rd party application like Driver Easy or ant other Automatic driver update program.
 After downloading the program, launch it and scan for missing, outdated, or faulty drivers.
 From the list of drivers provided, click each one enables the program to update or replace them one after the other.
 The update program will scan the web for compatible drivers and install them automatically.

 With a selective Suspend feature, you can allocate USB ports of your choice to saving mode like when your PC is on sleep mode.
 For users of Desktop computers, this feature is unnecessary since it always plugged to a power source.
 Suspended Setting could be a culprit but it can be disabled all the same.